 If you are dealing with divorce (or something painful), remember that God can redeem your story, too—it may not be perfect, it may not be pretty, but when you surrender to His leading, He can help you move on.
 The very thing that you think will ruin your life forever, He can use for good.”

 Need to move on?

-Subscribe in the form below to download this free motivational guide that pairs the points from this post with Scriptures and action steps!
+Email me by clicking here to request this FREE motivational guide that pairs the points from this post with Scriptures and action steps!